 - Research work worthy of academic credit (regardless of whether or not credit is requested);

 - Active communication between the student and the faculty supervisor who is responsible for guiding the intellectual course of the student's work.
 Note: UROP supervisors should be MIT faculty.
-Post-docs and graduate students are welcome to serve as direct supervisors, provided that an MIT Affiliated Faculty is listed as the faculty supervisor on the students UROP application.
+Post-docs and graduate students are welcome to serve as direct supervisors, provided that an MIT affiliated faculty member serves as the faculty supervisor.

 - A student-authored research proposal, containing a clear statement of purpose and describing in detail the student's planned research duties.
 These proposals must be submitted via our new online UROP proposal system by the given UROP deadline for the term/mode of participation.